lumusitech/frontend-next-skeleton-dashboard/README.md

-# Electronic security
+# Starter dashboard

-This is the basic project of Electronic security Inc.
+This is a starter dashboard that can be used as a base for dashboard development.
+It uses Shadcn UI components.

 ## UI